-•HOW: The CARP will request a review of statistical merit to the current data analysis process of Texas Beach Watch Data for listing beaches on the 303(d) list.
-Amendments to the way the TCEQ evaluates the listing of 303(d) beaches based on Texas Beach Watch Data would need to be discussed and approved by both TCEQ and the U.S. Environmental Protection Agency.
-This change would affect the entire state of Texas and not just Cole and Ropes Parks.

-•COSTS / SOURCE OF FUNDS: Technical and legal assistance may be required.
-Funding to be determined

-•RESPONSIBLE ORGANIZATION(S): EPA, TCEQ, GLO, City of Corpus Christi.
+- •HOW: The CARP will request a review of statistical merit to the current data analysis process of Texas Beach Watch Data for listing beaches on the 303(d) list.
+Amendments to the way the TCEQ evaluates the listing of 303(d) beaches based on TBWP data would need to be discussed and approved by both TCEQ and the EPA.
+This change would affect the entire state of Texas and not just Cole and Ropes Parks. - •COSTS/SOURCE OF FUNDS: Technical and legal assistance may be required.
+Funding to be determined - •RESPONSIBLE ORGANIZATION(S): EPA, TCEQ, GLO, City of Corpus Christi.

-Table 19.
+Table 18.
 MM 3.4.
 Promote new data analysis method for regulatory justification for listing beaches on the 303(d) list.
 Implementation timeline schedule.